Buckwheat Bread (1 Ingredient, Gluten Free)

 Step-by-Step Instructions

-Rinse the hulled buckwheat kernels under cold water until clear.
-After rinsing, soak 17.5 oz (2.6 cups or 500g) of buckwheat in cold water in a large bowl, fully submerged, and cover with a clean cloth for 6 to 7 hours.
+Rinse the raw hulled buckwheat kernels under cold water until clear.
+After rinsing, soak 2⅔ cups (500g – 17.5 oz) of buckwheat in cold water in a large bowl, fully submerged, and cover with a clean cloth.
+Keep in the fridge for about 6 hours.

 Once soaked, drain the remaining water, but do not rinse.

-Transfer to a blender with 6.8 fl oz (0.9 cups or 200 ml) of water and ¼ tsp salt.
-Blend, starting at low speed and slowly increasing, until you get a very smooth texture without any pieces left.
+Transfer to a blender with ¾ cup + 2 tbsp (210 ml – 7 fl oz) of water and ¼ tsp salt.
+Blend at low speed, gradually increasing, until you get a very smooth texture with no pieces left.
 Pour the blended buckwheat mixture back into the bowl.

-Cover it again and let it sit at room temperature for 12 to 24 hours to ferment.
+Cover it with a kitchen cloth and let it sit at room temperature for 12 to 24 hours to ferment.
 Please check the fermentation table below to confirm the time required based on your current climate.

-When you’re ready to bake, preheat your oven to 350°F. Line a loaf pan with baking paper and pour the fermented buckwheat dough into the pan.
-If you’d like, sprinkle the top with 2 tsp of poppy and sesame seeds (or whichever toppings you’d like).
+When you’re ready to bake, preheat your oven to 350°F (180C) fan on.
+Line a loaf pan with baking paper and pour the fermented buckwheat dough into the pan.
+If you’d like, sprinkle the top with seeds.

 Bake the bread in the preheated oven for 90 minutes.
 The bread should be golden brown and firm to the touch.
+Remove from the loaf pan.

 Allow the bread to cool down before slicing.
 This makes it easier to cut and improves the texture.
 Enjoy your homemade, nourishing, gluten-free buckwheat bread!